hpgem/hpgem/DEVELOPERS_GUIDE.md

 - Large source files can be split in multiple files by using the same name, then an ``_`` and a description of its usage.
 - A class should be declared in a header file and defined in a source file where the name of the files match the name of the class.
 - All definitions should reside in source files.
-- Special characters like TAB and page break must be avoided.
+- Use spaces for indenting, the use of tab should be avoided.
 - Header files must contain an include guard.
 The name convention resembles the location of the file inside the source tree. (all capitals i.e. BASE_ELEMENT_HPP)
 - Include statements must be located at the top of a file only; except for template class implementations.